G League player and girlfriend are arrested in killing of woman found dead near Las Vegas

 According to police, Rodgers was out with friends in Las Vegas on Dec.
 5 and had a prearranged meeting with Harnden, who brought Comanche with her.

-Harnden was arrested Wednesday in Las Vegas and was being held on a $500,000 bond.
+Harnden was arrested Wednesday in Las Vegas and was being held without bail.
+Clark County Public Defender Marissa Pensabene said Monday in an email that she had no comment on Harnden's behalf.

-The Clark County, Nevada, prosecutor's office didn't immediately respond to a message seeking further information.
-And the public defenders' offices in Las Vegas and Sacramento didn't immediately reply to Monday phone messages asking whether either was representing Comanche or Harnden.
+The prosecutor's office in Clark County, Nevada, didn't immediately respond to a message seeking further information.
+And the public defenders' offices in Las Vegas and Sacramento didn't immediately reply to Monday phone messages asking whether either was representing Comanche.

 Comanche had been playing for the Stockton (California) Kings, the NBA G League affiliate of the Sacramento Kings, and averaged 14 points and seven rebounds in 13 games.